Helen Flanders Dunbar: Career and scholarship

 While at Union Theological Seminary, she met Anton Boisen, who introduced her to a training program at Worcester.
 Dunbar worked in the department of social work studying symbols and symbolism in schizophrenia.
-Her friendship with Boisen lead to her helping him through his second psychiatric hospitalization and to her instrumental support in his interests in the formal structuring of the movement into the Council for Clinical Training.
+Her friendship with Boisen led to her helping him through his second psychiatric hospitalization and to her instrumental support in his interests in the formal structuring of the movement into the Council for Clinical Training.

 Dunbar had a fundamental role in the stages of the clinical pastoral education movement that brought seminarians and clergy into hospitals and clinics for pastoral care and counseling training, but was not actively involved much after the late 1930s.
 She believed in the importance of clinical training for clergy and the role of symbols in understanding illness.
-She was the first medical director (1930-1942) of the Council for the Clinical Training of Theological Students in New York City.
+She was the first medical director (1930–1942) of the Council for the Clinical Training of Theological Students in New York City.
 She was also the director of the Joint Committee on Religion and Medicine of the Federal Council of Churches of Christ in America and the New York Academy of Medicine from 1931 to 1936.
 She was an instructor at the New York Psychoanalytic Institute from 1941 to 1949.
 She founded the American Psychosomatic Society in 1942 and was the first editor of its journal Psychosomatic Medicine.

 She also had an interest in public health.
 Dunbar wrote books on childhood development to help parents.
 She also wrote of her extensive and evangelical efforts to spread the word about the virtues and values of mental health care following the conclusion of World War II.

 Dunbar's life and contributions have been studied and documented by multiple scholars, most notably Robert C. Powell, whose dissertation, "Healing and Wholeness: Helen Flanders Dunbar (1902-1959) and an Extra-Medical Origin of the American Psychosomatic Movement, 1906-1936," is the most comprehensive manuscript on her work.
 As a result of the extensive scholarship that Dunbar has received, both the Association for Clinical Pastoral Education and the College for Pastoral Supervision and Psychotherapy give out annual "Helen Flanders Dunbar (1902-1959) Award for Significant Contributions to the Field of Clinical Pastoral Training" in her honor.
 Powell described Dunbar as a "practical theoretician" and a "woman with a mission".